Perhaps your job-career will be found here.

 "Who will buy my fiber-wood core-seeds"?

 What I have found recently and what makes the most sense is 2 types of processing equipment.
 One type processes both kenaf and industrial hemp into various size powders, ideal for the plastics and paper industries.
-The other type, processes the stalks of kenaf or industrial hemp into both short and long fibers as well as the wood core separation.
+The other type, processes the stalks of kenaf or industrial hemp into both short and long fibers as well as the wood core separation and sizing.
 Fibers for textile and clothing industries and wood core for kenafcrete, hempcrete, particleboard, mulch, bedding, and other industry uses.
 Job-career choices that support this activity are many and we can expect additional job-career options in the future.

 Additionally when seed supplies reach a certain quantity, processing seed for its oil content and processing the seed shell into powders of various sizes can take place.
 This will provide resources for food industries, bio-fuels, paints, and other existing industries.